2025 NBA playoffs: (1) Cleveland Cavaliers vs. (4) Indiana Pacers

-Indiana struck back with a dominant offensive performance, tying playoff records with a 41-point lead at halftime and taking a commanding 3–1 series lead over Cleveland.
-Despite the ejection of Bennedict Mathurin, the Pacers dominated the Cavaliers in the first half, shooting 60% from the field while holding Cleveland to 8 made shots; Indiana led 80–39 at the half, closing the half with a 19–2 run, culminating with Aaron Nesmith's buzzer-beating midrange jumper.
+Indiana struck back with a dominant offensive performance, tying playoff records with a 41-point lead at halftime, and taking a commanding 3–1 series lead over Cleveland.
+Despite an early ejection from guard Bennedict Mathurin, the Pacers dominated the Cavaliers in the first half, shooting 60 percent from the field while holding Cleveland to 8 made shots; Indiana led 80–39 at the half, closing the half with a 19–2 run, culminating with Aaron Nesmith's buzzer-beating midrange jumper.
 Pascal Siakam led the scoring for the Pacers with 21 points on 9/10 shooting, while Myles Turner put up 20 points and 7 rebounds, while Obi Toppin added 20 points off the bench.
 Darius Garland led the Cavaliers with 21 points and 6 assists, while Donovan Mitchell exited after the first half with an apparent ankle injury during warm-ups.
-The Cavaliers' 70–49 second half was not enough to win, and they ended up on the brink of elimination.
+The Cavaliers' 70–49 second half was not enough to win, and they were now on the brink of elimination.

-The Pacers advanced to their second straight Conference Finals after a crucial upset over the Cavaliers.
+The Pacers advanced to their second straight Conference Finals in an surprising upset series victory over the Cavaliers in five games.
 Tyrese Haliburton led the Pacers with 31 points, eight rebounds, and six assists, while Pascal Siakam added 25 in the road win.
 Donovan Mitchell, who played through a sprained ankle from Game 4, led the Cavaliers with 35 points in a losing effort, but shot only 8-for-25 from the floor.
 Evan Mobley tallied a double-double of 24 points and 11 rebounds.

 The Cavaliers opened the game with a dominant 31–19 first quarter and led by as many as 19 points before the Pacers cut the lead to 56–52 at halftime, with Haliburton making all but one of his six three-pointers in the second quarter.
 The Pacers used a 17–2 run to take an 85–76 lead at the end of the third quarter, and never trailed in the fourth, while fending off a late rally from the Cavaliers and scoring eight of the game's final 10 points, to seal the comeback victory.
 The Cavaliers struggled to keep up, being 9-for-35 from the three-point range, with Mitchell and Darius Garland scoring only a combined 12 three-pointers on 41 attempted shots.

-With the win, the Pacers advance to back-to-back Conference Finals for the first time since 2013 and 2014.
+With the win, the Pacers advanced to back-to-back Conference Finals for the first time since 2013 and 2014.
 They also became the first team to reach consecutive Conference Finals series as a 4-seed or lower.
 For the first time since 2005, they won three games in a playoff series as the road team.
 For the first time in franchise history, the Cavaliers lost three home games in a playoff series.
-Notably, Cleveland went 0-5 at Rocket Arena against the Pacers throughout the regular season and playoffs, going 36-5 against every other opponent, with all 5 losses being attributed to unique teams.
+Notably, Cleveland went 0–5 at Rocket Arena against the Pacers throughout the regular season and playoffs, going 36–5 against every other opponent.